-When your baby squirms, appears uncomfortable during feed, fusses, cries or refuses to eat, it can be challenge to figure out the cause.
+When your baby squirms, appears uncomfortable during feed, fusses, cries or refuses a bottle, it can be challenge to figure out the cause.
 The timing and type of behavior she exhibits provides vital clues.
 This article discusses potential reasons for troubled feeding behavior.

 Does your baby display troubled behavior in relation to bottle-feeding, such as….